-International Organization of An international organization of securities market regulatory Securities Commissions (IOSCO) agencies that sets standards for securities markets.
-International Swaps and A trade association of over-the-counter derivatives participants.
-Derivatives Association (ISDA) The ISDA Master Agreements standardized derivative terms to simplify netting and reduce legal risks for market participants.
+International Organization of Securities Commissions (IOSCO) An international organization of securities market regulatory agencies that sets standards for securities markets.
+International Swaps and Derivatives Association (ISDA) A trade association of over-the-counter derivatives participants.
+The ISDA Master Agreements standardized derivative terms to simplify netting and reduce legal risks for market participants.
 Investment-Grade Bond A bond whose rating is among the highest in creditworthiness as measured by credit rating agencies.
-Any bank holding company (BHC) that files the FR Y-9C.
-All Large Bank Holding Company BHCs with total consolidated assets of \$500 million or more are required to file.
+Large Bank Holding Company Any bank holding company (BHC) that files the FR Y-9C.
+All BHCs with total consolidated assets of \$500 million or more are required to file.
 Before March 2006, the threshold was \$150 million.
 BHCs meeting certain additional criteria determined by the Federal Reserve may be required to file regardless of size.
 Leveraged Buyout An acquisition of a company in which the buyer uses borrowed funds for a significant portion of the purchase price.
 Loan-to-Value Ratio (LTV) The ratio of the amount of a loan to the value of an asset, typically expressed as a percentage.
 This is a key metric when considering the financing of a mortgage.
-Marketable Debt Obligations that can be bought and sold on public Mark-to-Market The process by which the reported value of an asset is adjusted to reflect its market value.
+Marketable Debt Obligations that can be bought and sold on public secondary markets.
+Mark-to-Market The process by which the reported value of an asset is adjusted to reflect its market value.
 Maturity Transformation A condition in which a financial intermediary issues shorter-term liabilities to fund longer-term assets.
-Model Risk Risk related to using an incorrect model specification, For example, misspecification can result from programming errors, technical errors, data issues, or calibration errors.
-Money Market Fund (MMF) A type of mutual fund that is required by law to invest in low-risk securities and pays dividends that generally reflect short-term interest rates.
+Model Risk Risk related to using an incorrect model specification.
+For example, misspecification can result from programming errors, technical errors, data issues, or calibration errors.
+Money Market Fund (MMF) technical errors, data issues, or calibration errors.
+A type of mutual fund that is required by law to invest in low-risk securities and pays dividends that generally reflect short-term interest rates.
 MMFs typically invest in government securities, certificates of deposit, commercial paper, or other highly liquid and low-risk securities.
-Mortgage-Backed Security (MBS) An asset-backed security backed by a pool of mortgages.
-Investors in the security receive payments derived from the interest and principal payments on the underlying mortgages.